julienreszka/julienreszka/notes/Dos-and-donts-of-hiring.md

 #### Do

 - Be flexible: Allow for flexible working hours.
-- Be supportive: Offer support for personal challenges like parental leave.
+- Be supportive: Offer support for personal challenges like parental leave, side projects, etc.

 #### Don't